Do you know what your money values are?

 But, what about money values?
 Have you ever defined your values surrounding your finances?
 And, even more important, do your actions reflect those values?

-Many people can struggle with finding contentment in their lives, simply because their actions and values are not in alignment.
-They look at money as a vehicle to get what they want.
-Instead of using their money for the things that truly matter to them, they end up spending based on their feelings or external circumstances.
+Many people can struggle with finding life satisfaction, simply because their actions and values are not in alignment.
+They look at the function of money as a vehicle to get what they want.
+Instead of using their cash for the things that truly matter to them, they end up spending based on their feelings or external circumstances.

 This happens all the time and under a variety of circumstances.
 Such as, the person who values a healthy and fit body and yet continues to overeat and not exercise.
 Or, someone who places importance on being productive and yet spends *way* too much time on YouTube at work.

-This, of course, also applies to money and personal finances.
-You may value the idea of a debt-free life, and yet you keep charging new clothes on your credit card.
+This, of course, also applies to money and your financial life.
+You may value the idea of being debt-free, and yet you keep charging new clothes on your credit card.
 Or, perhaps you place a high value on being financially independent in retirement, but you’re not making the effort to save sufficiently.

 Essentially, the life you create around you will be in conflict with the values you have within you.
 Psychologists call this phenomenon cognitive dissonance, which has the capacity to bring about mental and emotional distress.

 This is why it’s important to understand your relationship with money.
-If you want to feel in control of your money and be able to build wealth, it’s important to focus on your financial values.
-Once you define and stay connected to what your own values are, you can be intentional about choosing behaviors that align with them.
+If you want to feel in control of your finances and be able to build wealth, it’s important to focus on your financial values.
+Once you define and stay connected to what your own values are, you can rewrite those destructive money scripts and create strategies for choosing behaviors that align with them.

 Of course, the resulting consequences of each of these scenarios greatly affect more than just your bank balance.
 If you don’t operate out of a healthy money mindset, practically every other area of your life will suffer to some degree.

 So, figuring out how you want money to add value to your life is significant.
-Knowing how money and values are related, how to determine your money values, and how to put it all together will help you get on the right financial path.
+When you master important money lessons, such as how money and values are related, how to determine your money values, and how to put it all together, you’ll get on the right financial path for your life.

 How money and values are related